 Sígrblót for the Family

-Sígrblót (aka Sumarsdag) is an ancient Heathen holiday that falls on April 26-29, 2021 (the fourth full moon after the winter solstice).
-It is a pre-Christian celebration appointed by Odin in the Ynglinga Saga, stanza 8.
-It's here Odin gives us three holidays we must celebrate with a blót:
+Sígrblót is a pre-Christian celebration appointed by Odin in the Ynglinga Saga, stanza 8.
+It's here Odin lists three holidays we must celebrate with a blót:

-Each of these major holidays fall on the full moon, in accordance to the lunar calendar (because in ancient times, people didn't have a calendar like we have now.
+Each of these major holidays falls on a full moon, following the lunar calendar (because in ancient times, people didn't have a calendar as we have now.
 They had to follow the phases of the moon, sun and/or seasonal changes.
 The Wheel of the Year did not exist for these people either).

-This year Goa/Goje Moon falls on the night of April 26-29, during the fourth full moon after the winter solstice.
+This year Goa/Goje Moon falls on April 6-9 during the fourth full moon after the winter solstice.

 Sígrblót is also mentioned in the Heimskringla Saga, stanza 77, as an age-old custom held in Uppsala, Sweden.
 This blót (sacrifice) would be given to the gods for peace and victory for their king.
 People would gather from all over Sweden for this.